 Learning life skills:

-Development of mathematical skills :
+Development of mathematical skills:

-Tasks according to age:
+Tasks by age:

-6 to 18 months :
+6 to 18 months:

 They can: